CaptainAsbestos/class-notes/global-gov/discussion-qs-finance.md

 - Abdi asks: Hultman and Peksen indicated their article sanctions sometimes may not effective to reduce conflicts.
 It may also damage the general population.
 Are there any other tools international communities can use for conflict resolution other than sanctions?
 - Demontray asks: since sanctions can cause more violence and problems within conflict zones, would the most effective way to rweduce violence during a conflict be an arms embargo?
 (HELL YES MAN)
+- Zineb asks: The authors write that sanctions are likely to increase discrimination against women.
+How?

 ## Malik \& Stone, World Bank